wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-customer-intelligence/includes/3-create-components-build-factory.md

 ## Task 5: Create a new Azure Synapse Link

 In this task, you'll create a new Microsoft Azure Synapse Link to connect your Dataverse environment to your Azure storage account.
-We create this link to be able to use this data as our source CDM folder in our Azure Data Factory data flow.
+You create this link to be able to use this data as our source CDM folder in our Azure Data Factory data flow.

-1. Use an In-Private or Incognito window and go to [Power Apps](https://make.powerapps.com/?azure-portal=true).
+1. Using a InPrivate or Incognito window, go to [Power Apps](https://make.powerapps.com/?azure-portal=true).

 1. Select the correct environment from the **Environment** dropdown menu in the upper-right corner.